 'Star Wars' princess Carrie Fisher dead at 60

-In this Sunday, Jan.
-25, 2015 file photo, Carrie Fisher presents the life achievement award on stage at the 21st annual Screen Actors Guild Awards at the Shrine Auditorium in Los Angeles.
-On Tuesday, Dec.
-27, 2016, a publicist said Fisher has died at the age of 60.
+On Tuesday, Dec... .
 FILE - In this Thursday, April 7, 2011 file photo, Carrie Fisher arrives at the 2011 NewNowNext Awards in Los Angeles.

 Add your comments below